 Henry Ford once said, “Nothing happens until someone sells something.”
 Without sales, businesses flounder.
 Sales is an integral part of most organizations; it directly impacts cash flow, provides insight into market fit, and lays the groundwork for customer retention.

 Sales teams are often on the front lines for their businesses, serving essentially as the face of their companies.
 That’s why US companies spend up to $800 billion each year on sales compensations, more than three times what they spend on advertising.
+Yet, sales folks are more burnt out than ever after selling through a pandemic, the Great Resignation, and the shift to hybrid work, they've been pushed far beyond their usual capacity.

 Metrics prove that incentivizing sales teams boosts your bottom line.
-A Vantage Point Performance study found that businesses with effectively-managed sales pipelines grow revenue 15 percent faster than businesses without them.
+A Vantage Point Performance study found that businesses with effectively-managed sales pipelines grow revenue 15% faster than businesses without them.
 With the right incentives, businesses can keep their pipelines full.
 Without those incentives, organizations’ unmotivated sales teams will suffer poor performance and decreased growth.

 Incentivizing an organization’s sales force is a crucial step to success.
 Unfortunately, the current incentive system is broken.